anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

   RFC8610:

 --- abstract
+This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the TCP Circuit-proxy between Pledge and Registrar by a stateless or stateful CoAP Join
+Proxy.
-This document extends the work of Bootstrapping Remote Secure Key Infrastructures (BRSKI) by replacing the Circuit-proxy between Pledge and Registrar by a stateless/stateful constrained Join Proxy.
-The constrained Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.
+The CoAP Join Proxy is a mesh neighbor of the Pledge and can relay a DTLS session originating from a Pledge with only link-local addresses to a Registrar which is not a mesh neighbor of the Pledge.

-This document defines a protocol to securely assign a Pledge to a domain, represented by a Registrar, using an intermediary node between Pledge and Registrar.
-This intermediary node is known as a "constrained Join Proxy".
-An enrolled Pledge can act as a constrained Join Proxy.
+This document defines a allows for a constrained Pledge to securely communicate via a constrained Join Proxy with a Registrar.

 --- middle

 # Introduction